openflighthpc/flight-job-service/api/docs/routes.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14) [[RFC2119](https://tools.ietf.org/html/rfc2119)] [[RFC8174](https://tools.ietf.org/html/rfc8174)] when, and only when, they appear in all capitals, as shown here.

+All `DATETIME` fields SHALL use the date-time format described in [RFC3339](https://tools.ietf.org/html/rfc3339#section-5.6).

 ## Authentication

 All request SHOULD set the `Authorization` using the `Bearer` authentication strategy with there issued `jwt`.
 Please contact your system administrator to be issued with a token.